Slavery and human trafficking statement

 Because of the nature of the Society’s business and supply chains, following careful consideration, the Society considers the risk of the presence of slavery or human trafficking in its supply chains to be low.
 However, the Society is not complacent in relation to these issues.

-During 2022, the Society refreshed and published its Supplier Code of Conduct which sets out our expectations of suppliers and is based upon the principles detailed in the UN Global Compact.
+During 2023, the Society refreshed and re-published its Supplier Code of Conduct which sets out our expectations of suppliers and is based upon the principles detailed in the UN Global Compact.
 Amongst other things, this states:

 No child labour – There shall be no recruitment of child labour.
 Suppliers shall not recruit or employ any workers under the age of 16 (or, if higher, the applicable legal minimum age for workers).
 Persons aged under 18 shall not be employed at night or in hazardous conditions.